 Figure 14.
 HTC -Thresholds per AoDs.

-These thresholds will be validated and fine-tuned in the next months.
+These thresholds will be validated and fine-tuned in the next months in collaboration with resource providers.
 Changes could be applied to both the “max values” and the threshold set if needed.

 If a customer orders services belonging to the two service types eligible per AoDS (e.g. Cloud Compute with opportunistic access type and satisfying the thresholds and an applications of the AoDs), the request will be considered as a single order and only one ticket will be created in the service order queue.
 Otherwise, the orders will be split as specified in section 5.1.